Service Provider and Employment Specialist

 An Employment Specialist:

-“An Employment Specialist (ES) helps people find suitable jobs.
-They usually focus on assisting individuals with mental health issues, disabilities, or those from other underrepresented groups, such as U.S. veterans and military families.
-Their primary duties include establishing trusting relationships with clients, helping them understand their rights in the workplace, and connecting them with job development and vocational opportunities”—online source.
+Employment Specialists (ES) assist individuals in finding suitable jobs, focusing on those with mental health issues, disabilities, or from underrepresented groups such as U.S. veterans and military families.
+Their primary responsibilities include building trusting relationships with clients, educating them on workplace rights, and connecting them with job development and vocational opportunities—online source.

 Self-Advocacy Training:

 The self-advocacy provider is committed to empowering and training students.
-Self-advocacy training prepares students to communicate their strengths, abilities, interests, and needs effectively when interviewing with potential employers or applying to trade schools, colleges, or universities.
+Self-advocacy training prepares students to communicate their strengths, abilities, interests, and needs effectively at interviews with potential employers or when applying to trade schools, colleges, or universities.

 Pre-Employment Transition Services (Pre-ETS):